Meet the Directors responsible for the day-to-day running of Historic Environment Scotland.

 Stephen has been chair of the Heritage Tourism Group since May 2013.
 In September 2014, Stephen was appointed to the board of the Association of Leading Visitor Attractions (ALVA), the UKs most popular and iconic museums galleries and heritage attractions.
 He serves on the board of BIDS Scotland and is a Director of the trading arm of Historic Environment Scotland’s enterprise company.

-Donella oversees the finances of the organisation and is responsible for developing and implementing our financial strategy.
-She has directorial responsibility for a range of corporate functions including Finance, Procurement, Grant Schemes and Corporate Analysis and Performance.
+Donella oversees the finances of the organisation and is responsible for developing and implementing our financial strategy, ensuring a long term financially sustainable and resilient organisation and delivery of an ambitious forward plan.
+She has directorial responsibility for a range of corporate functions including Finance, Procurement, Corporate Analysis and Performance, Information Governance, Project Management, Information Systems (IS), Legal Services, Internal Audit and Business Improvement.

 Donella has worked in the public sector for more than 20 years including senior Finance roles for Scottish Natural Heritage and the Scottish Courts and Tribunal Service.

-In 2014, she received the Iain Doig CIPFA award for her contributions to innovation, leadership and support to the Chartered Institute of Public Finance and Accountancy Scotland.
+A Fellow of the Chartered Institute of Public Finance and Accountancy Scotland (CIPFA) in 2014, she received the Iain Doig CIPFA award for her contributions to innovation, leadership and support to CIPFA.
+Donella was the Chair of CIPFA in Scotland in 2020-21 and remains a committed volunteer to CIPFA.

 Donella is a former member of the Inverness College Board of Management and former trustee of the Highland Hospice.

-Alison Turnbull is the Director of Development and Partnership.
+Alison Turnbull is the Director of External Relations and Partnerships

-She has over 10 years of experience within the heritage sector, serving as the Head of Research and Development at the Museum Galleries Scotland.
+Alison has over 15 years of experience within the heritage sector, serving as the Head of Research and Development at the Museum Galleries Scotland.
 Before that she worked in a range of policy development roles in the Scottish Government, corporate communications, research and tertiary education.

 Alison has degrees in Sociology and Cultural Studies from the University of Auckland.
-She is a former Deputy Chair of Hearts & Minds.
+She is a former Deputy Chair of Hearts & Minds and is currently a Director for Scotland’s Towns Partnership.

 Lindsey has joined us from Lloyds Banking Group where she spent 16 years working in a number of senior HR roles, most recently Head of HR for Insurance Operations and Head of Talent and Development.